 We collect personal data in a variety of ways, depending on how you interact with us, including:

 5.1 Direct interactions.
-You may give us your Basic, Purchase and Warranty, Device, Usage, Technical, Profile, or Feedback and Marketing Data, by interacting with us, as when you:
+You may give us your Basic, Purchase and Warranty, Product, Usage, Profile, or Feedback and Marketing Data, by interacting with us, as when you:

 • purchase our products;

 • create an account or profile;

 • use a PAX device and then connect that device to our app;